Slack IPO starts trading at $38.50 for $23 billion valuation

 The workplace communication collaboration platform had reportedly projected a $26 per share opening price that would have valued it at $15.7 billion.
 Within the first two hours of trading, the stock price surged further to $41.85.

-Slack used a direct lisiting process, which means the company itself did not raise money in the IPO, but simply let its stock begin trading on the New York Stock Exchange.
+Slack used a direct listing process, which means the company itself did not raise money in the IPO, but simply let its stock begin trading on the New York Stock Exchange.

 Slack is the latest in a series of high-profile tech IPOs this year, following such notables as Pinterest, Lyft, and Uber.
 While Pinterest has performed decently, Lyft and Uber have struggled to impress investors since going public.